Skip to main content

 Capstone experience:

-• PACER’s Day at the Capitol will be held in March, date and time to be determined.
+• PACER’s Day at the Capitol will be held March 6.

 • This event will be held in person.